 - 1. Perform one of the following actions. - In the Job Dashboard, select the job for which you want to clear a watch variable and either rightclick it and select Edit or click the Edit button.
-In the window that appears, click the Procedures tab. - Select Configuration > Procedures. - 182.
-In the Program Variables pane, click the Watch tab. - 183.
-Perform one of the following actions. - To clear a single variable, select it and click .

-- To clear all watch variables, either do not select a variable, or select a single variable.
-Then click -
+In the window that appears, click the Procedures tab. - Select Configuration > Procedures. - 2.
+In the Program Variables pane, click the Watch tab. - 3.
+Perform one of the following actions. - To clear a single variable, select it and click . - To clear multiple variables, select the variables by clicking a variable and pressing and holding the Ctrl key as you click each variable with your mouse.
+Then click > . - To clear all watch variables, either do not select a variable, or select a single variable.
+Click